ontario-input

 Event model

-Each event emitted by the component uses the CustomEvent
+Each custom event emitted by the component uses the

-type to emit a custom event to help communicate what the component is doing.
-To access the data emitted by the component within the CustomEvent
+type.
+To access the data emitted by the component within the CustomEvent type

 <ontario-input id="input-1" name="input-1" caption="What is your name?" required></ontario-input>